-The Moving Forward Report (in progress) summarizes the research findings and outlines the next steps for developing and deploying behavior-based strategies to foster target behaviors that aim to prevent the introduction and spread of AIS in Minnesota.
+The Moving Forward Report summarizes the research findings and outlines the next steps for developing and deploying behavior-based strategies to foster target behaviors that aim to prevent the introduction and spread of AIS in Minnesota.

 - Prioritizing pathways and behaviors (Pgs.
 6-14)

 - Angler survey results, barriers, benefits, and potential strategies (Pgs.
 15-22)

 - Shoreline resident survey results, barriers, benefits, and potential strategies (Pgs.
 23-29)